How to Visit Shoshone Falls, Idaho (October-November)

 Nestled about one mile away from Shoshone Falls, Dierkes Lake is another beautiful place you should visit when in Twin Falls.
 The secluded lake surrounded by a tidy park is mostly popular with the locals.

-Dierkes Lake not always looked the way it does today.
+Dierkes Lake did not always look the way it does today.
 Discovered by John Dierke, a German immigrant, it originally served as an orchard.
 The owner of the land planted apple, cherry, and peach trees with the intention to sell the fruits.
 Irrigation of upper fields that started at the beginning of the 20th century, however, forever changed this low area.

 The water level at today’s Dierkes Lake rose, making the area unsuitable for agriculture.
 When you visit Shoshone Falls and Dierkes Lake Park today, you hardly see any fruit trees.
 People say, Dierke picked his last produce from a rowboat.